chicagopython/CodingWorkshops/problems/py101/python_team_project/README.md

 Spider, {{insert ide/text editor/programming environment of your choice}}.
 Atom or Sublime Text and the command line are the only supported development environment for this project.

-Sounds fun?
-Lets dive in - and build an awesome command line app using python.
+Sounds reasonable?
+Then lets dive in - and build an awesome command line app using python.

 ### Can command line applications be cool
 You bet!